bnarath/transformer-from-scratch/README.md

-# Transformer-from-Scratch: English-to-Malayalam Machine Translation
+# Transformer-from-Scratch: English-to-Malayalam Machine Translation version 1

 [![Python](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/release/python-312/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=flat&logo=PyTorch&logoColor=white)](https://pytorch.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Dataset](https://img.shields.io/badge/Dataset-ai4bharat%2Fsamanantar-blue)](https://huggingface.co/datasets/ai4bharat/samanantar)

 **Executive Summary:** This project implements the Transformer architecture from scratch to address the challenge of English-to-Malayalam (an Indic language) machine translation.
 It demonstrates a strong understanding of the Transformer's key components and showcases the development of end-to-end neural machine translation (NMT) systems using PyTorch.
-The project explores both subword-level and character-level translation techniques, utilizing advanced tokenization methods.
-It also highlights the ability to design novel architectures in PyTorch, optimize model training on GPUs, and rigorously evaluate performance on large datasets.
+The project explores character-level translation (a version 2 will be coming up soon with BPETokenizer).
+It also highlights the ability to design novel architectures in PyTorch, optimize model training on GPUs.
 Malayalam was chosen for this project as it is my native language.

 ## Project Goals